arborelliott/ForestRes/README.md

 ![Vulnerability Pie Chart](output/vuln_pie.png)

-3. count of the most common ( greater than 50 occurances) tree species in your inventory, and their associated vulnerability
+3. count of the most common ( greater than 50 occurances) tree species in your inventory, and their associated vulnerability This count shows your most common tree species in the inventory and what their vulnerability is.

 Table 3: [Species Overview](output/latin_sum50.txt)